m-abdelgaber/NLP-Project/README.md

 # Instructions to run this code for evaluation
-The code was mainly run on colab so you need to modify the path to point at the FINAL_AAQAD-v1.0.json on colab.
+The code was mainly run on Colab, so you need to modify the path to point at the FINAL_AAQAD-v1.0.json on Colab.
 You should download the FINAL_AAQAD-v1.0.json from [here](https://github.com/adelmeleka/AQAD/blob/master/AQQAD%201.0/FINAL_AAQAD-v1.0.json).

-# Arabic Queston-Answering DistilBERT Model
+# Arabic Question-Answering DistilBERT Model
 This repository contains code for a Question-Answering (QA) model based on fine-tuning DistilBERT using Arabic QA data.
-We compare between 2 tokenizers, the Arabert tokenizer and the DistilBERT tokenizer.
+We compare between 2 tokenizers, the Arabert tokenizer, and the DistilBERT tokenizer.
 The goal of this project is to build a QA model that can accurately answer questions posed in Arabic.
-We fine-tune the DistilBERT model, a smaller and faster version of the popular BERT model, using Arabic QA data to create a model that can understand the nuances of Arabic language and provide accurate answers.
+We fine-tune the DistilBERT model, a smaller and faster version of the popular BERT model, using Arabic QA data to create a model that can understand the nuances of the Arabic language and provide accurate answers.

 ## Table of Contents